 After this feature is enabled:

-- Admin that have not yet enrolled into an MFA factor will be prompted to enroll for the first time.
+- Admins who have not yet enrolled into an MFA factor will be prompted to enroll for the first time.

 - MFA for admins can only be set to enabled or disabled.
 It cannot be configured like other MFA policies.